neurodata/checklists/code.md

 **[Python Notebook Example](./Tutorials/Python/code_example.ipynb)**

+### Describe stuff
-1. write pseudocode as carefully as you can, typically using latex "algorithm" package. there are several examples here: http://arxiv.org/abs/1609.05148. the structure is always the same:
+1. **Algorithm** write pseudocode as carefully as you can, typically using latex "algorithm" package. there are several examples here: http://arxiv.org/abs/1609.05148. the structure is always the same: